About Us

 Chief Operating Officer

-Prof. Rochelle (Shelley) Buffenstein
+Prof. Rochelle Buffenstein

 Chief Science and Research Advisor

-Dr. Nadine Hoosen
+Dr. Nadine Hoose

 Chief Science Officer